Gulzatko/Neobist_todo_list_js/README.md

    JS:
   1}create funtionality for typing name on Greeting
-  2} give functionality for input
+  2} give functionality for input value
+  3) give eventListener to the button
+  4) functionality for categories